LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

    :param tR: the value of the independent variable :math:`t_R`.
    :param vR: the value of the dependent variable vector :math:`v(t_R)`.

-   :return: An :c:type:`MRIStepInnerResetFn` should return 0 if successful, a positive
+   :return value: An :c:type:`MRIStepInnerResetFn` should return 0 if successful, a positive
         value if a recoverable error occurred, or a negative value if it failed unrecoverably.

    .. note::